-Results: Our freshman enrollment for fall 2020 was 17 which is down from more than 30 in each of the previous three years.
-This may just be a result of COVID-19 concerns, but it is something that we will watch for the future.
+Results: Our freshman enrollment for Fall 2021 was 15 compared to 17 last academic year.
 Susan Skees, our Academic Coordinator, is leading our advising and undergraduate professional development efforts.
-She is building relationships with potential employers and inviting them to guest lecture in classes, interact with our undergraduate student club, and participate in networking events with students - although this has all been impacted for the last several months by COVID-19.
+She is building relationships with potential employers and inviting them to guest lecture in classes, interact with our undergraduate student club, and participate in networking events with students - although this was all impacted for the last academic year by COVID-19.
 Ms. Skees and Dr. Roger Brown, our DUS, each advise 25-40 undergraduates, with the remainder distributed across faculty advisors.